Occupational therapy, when medically necessary to help you perform day-to-day tasks, is covered by Medicare.

 Medicare covers all types of occupational therapy services.
 Where the therapy is administered impacts how Medicare covers the services rendered.

 Suppose you need medically necessary occupational therapy during an inpatient hospital stay.
-In that case, Medicare Part A covers those services.
-Commonly referred to as “hospital insurance,”
+Medicare Part A, commonly referred to as hospital insurance, covers those services.

 Part A also covers occupational therapy in other facilities and inpatient situations, including: